 Yellow Perch are also found in this lake.
 The lake is completely loaded with yellow perch.
 There are probably more perch here per acre than any other Finger Lake I know, but finding large ones can be tough.

 The pike fishing here has been very good over the past few years and it's well worth keeping an eye on.
-Pike numbers are very good here with plenty of 25" and 27" fish.
-Bigger ones are around too.
+We didn't target pike here much in 2017 but encountered decent numbers and had one good one caught for the short time we did target them.
 It's certainly in the conversation when discussing best pike fisheries in Central NY.

 Largemouth bass fishing is also getting better and better on this lake.
 There are some big ones around and they can turn up just about anywhere on the shoreline.

 I have a very high rate of success on this lake - mainly in May/June and October/November.
 This lake has yielded trophy northern pike, monster brown trout and lake trout in the past.
 Other species found here include a few crappies, rock bass and some bonus large, old walleyes.

 What I like about Owasco Lake is both its size and structure.
 This is the only Finger Lake that offers the potential for great smallmouth bass, lake trout and northern pike virtually year 'round all within a few miles of each other.
 The lake is only around 11 miles long!
 So it's usually pretty easy to run around.
 This lake has classic Finger Lakes structure - flats on both ends and sharp drop-offs and nice points throughout it's length.
 This lake can be fished comfortably in all but the strongest winds.
 We've seen a ton of bait on the lake this year and I expect to see trophy fish come out of this lake in the future.